Woodcock Law - Immigration Solicitors - Logo

 You are required to cancel your test using your Life in the UK online account if you are unable to be present on the day.
 Full refunds will be issued to the card you used for your booking if you cancel your test at least 72 hours (3 days) before you are due to take it.
 You will not be eligible for a refund if you cancel or rearrange your test within 72 hours.

-You will also be able to request a refund within three months of your test date if your test is cancelled by your test centre.
+You will also be able to request a refund within three months of your Life in the UK Test date if the centre where you are taking the test cancels it.
 If you wish to file a complaint, this should also be submitted within three months of your test date.

 Ready for assistance?